skoblov-lab/chempred/README.md

-# chempred
+# sciNER
-Character-level RNN for tagging chemical entities in unparsed text.
+Character-level RNN for named entity recognition in plain text